BILLY Bookcase, black-brown, Show measurements specifications

 For many years, IKEA has partnered with businesses, governments, social groups and non-governmental organisations to fight forest degradation and deforestation and increase the volume and availability of wood from responsibly managed forests both for our own supply chain and beyond.
 We are on a journey to improve global forest management and make responsible wood sourcing the industry standard, contributing to building resilient forest landscapes and improve biodiversity.

 What is veneer?

-"When I got the assignment to design a simple, functional and smart storage for books, I couldn’t have imagined that BILLY bookcase would wind up in so many homes across the world.
-I remember being especially pleased with the adjustable shelves and the depth of the bookcase – perfect for books.
+"It was 40 years ago I got the assignment to design a simple, functional and smart storage solution for books.
+I couldn't have imagined then that BILLY bookcase would wind up in so many homes across the whole world.
+I remember being especially pleased with the adjustable shelves and the depth of the bookcase - perfect for books.
 We were also able to transport it in a flat pack - an idea I was actually first to develop.
-The bookcase is one of my favourites and I hope it will be around for many more years."
+The bookcase is still one of my favorites and I hope it continues to be around for many more years."